pavelchlebek/sport-tracker/README.md

 ---

+### Location updated in built app

 Built app would not start `startLocationUpdatesAsync()`

 error message says: `you need to add`: `ACCESS_BACKGROUND_LOCATION` to the `AndroidManifest`
 code: `ERR_NO_PERMISSIONS`

+Error resolved by adding `"android.permission.ACCESS_BACKGROUND_LOCATION"` to app.json under permission array

+To my good surprise app `location updates` work even when app is in `background` which did not work in Expo Go

+And now I see that the `location updates` work even when a phone's `display is turned off` (locked)